top of page

 What does "finish" mean?

-Here are some finishing tips which I strongly suggest that you consider:
+Here are some finishing tips that I strongly suggest that you consider:

 • Make sure the climax is the biggest moment in the story.